flugel-it/moving-to-terraform/README.md

 ### Running Terraform

-Now that Terraform configuration is complete, is time to run it and create all the resources in AWS.
+Now that Terraform configuration is complete, it's time to run it and create all the resources in AWS.

-- First export your AWS Credentials, replace *XXX* and *YYY* with the actual keys :)
+- First, export environment variables with your AWS Credentials, replace *XXX* and *YYY* with the actual keys ;)

 ```
 export AWS_ACCESS_KEY_ID=XXX
 export AWS_SECRET_ACCESS_KEY=YYY
 ```

-- Create a .tfvars file with your current data.
-Her e we set the values for each variable defined.
+- Create a .tfvars file with your current data there we set the values for each variable.
 I always use the environment name for this file, to reuse the same Terraform configuration for multiple environments.
-[This][https://github.com/abednarik/moving-to-terraform/blob/master/variables.tf] is the one created for this guide.
+[This][https://github.com/flugel-it/moving-to-terraform/blob/master/variables.tf] is the one created for this guide.
 Just replace this values with your our data.

 ```